 Black History Month is important for societies like ours where there is a general lack of acknowledgment of people who are viewed to be different.
 It serves as a reminder that these people and stories, hidden from mainstream learning, are equal contributors to the world we live in as those we already know a lot about.
 Black History Month encourages those who don’t know to learn, those who don’t care to start listening and those who are tied to the history, to wholly embrace it.

-You can learn more about the support we provide for those who identify as BAME, on our website here.
+Learn more about the support we provide for those who identify as BAME.